 You can even cut the flowers for indoor display, the velvety blooms will last a week or two in a vase when you snip them in bud.
 Cutting the flowers has the additional benefit of encouraging more to bloom.
 A little tip from us is to pick the early flowers, this will encourage longer blooming.

 The handsome foliage of De Caen Anemones is light green and heavily dissected, so it appears soft and fern like.

 Plant De Caen Anemones in humus rich, moist, well drained soil.
 Fertilise regularly and they will deliver rich rewards - these small corms grow quickly and bear lots of blooms, so they need adequate nutrition to flower at their best.

 The name de Caen is from the French city where they were first grown.
-They are also commonly known as Poppy Anemones because they look like poppies.
+They are also commonly known as Poppy Anemones because they resemble poppies.

 Cool to Mediterranean

 Full Sun to Semi Shade